Audrys Nin Reyes: 2013–14

 Nin Reyes began competing on the senior level in 2013.
 At the 2013 Bolivarian Games, he won the gold medal on the vault and the bronze medal on the horizontal bar.
 He made his World Championships debut in Antwerp, but he did not advance into any finals.
 He finished 71st in the all-around during the qualification round.

 Nin Reyes won the silver medal on the vault at the 2014 Anadia World Challenge Cup.
 He then tied with Sean Melton for the silver medal on the horizontal bar at the 2014 Pan American Sports Festival.
 He also placed eighth on floor exercise, fourth on pommel horse and vault, and sixth on parallel bars.
 Then at the 2014 Central American and Caribbean Games, he won the silver medal on the vault behind Cuba's Manrique Larduet.
 Additionally, he finished sixth in the all-around and fourth on floor exercise.

 2015–16

-Nin Reyes won the bronze medal on the horizontal bar at the 2015 Sao Paulo World Cup.
+Nin Reyes won the bronze medal on the horizontal bar at the 2015 São Paulo World Cup.
 A few weeks later at the Anadia World Cup, he placed eighth on the vault and seventh on the horizontal bar.
 He then represented the Dominican Republic at the 2015 Pan American Games where he was the third reserve for the vault final and the second reserve for the horizontal bar final.
 He did not advance into any finals.
 Despite fracturing two of his fingers, he still competed at the World Championships in Glasgow, but he did not advance beyond the qualification round, finishing 96th in the all-around.
 As a result, the Dominican Republic did not qualify a spot for the 2016 Olympic Test Event, meaning Nin Reyes could not qualify for the 2016 Olympic Games.